Ismael Blanco: San Luis

 On 18 August 2011, Blanco was signed by Mexican club San Luis.
 He managed to score two goals in 15 appearances for the Mexican League.

 Legia Warsaw

-The 29-year-old cut short a spell in Europe with AEK to move to Mexican side San Luis last summer, but has quickly headed back to Europe.
-Blanco was highly rated back in 2007 when AEK snapped him up from Club Atletico Colon; the striker had enjoyed impressive spells on loan with Libertad and Olimpico.
-The striker will now hope to pick up his success in Europe with Polish outfit Legia Warsaw.

 On 24 February 2012, Blanco was signed by Polish club Legia Warsaw until 30 June 2012 with an option of extending to another season.
 Legia managed to win the Polish Cup of that season.
 He was released on 15 May 2012 as he did not fulfil the club's expectations, having only scored two goals in the Polish Cup.

 1860 Munich

 After leaving Legia Warsaw, Blanco signed for TSV 1860 Munich, as well as his former teammate at AEK Athens, Grigoris Makos.
 He did not fulfill the expectations of the club, not finding the net in 13 caps for the 2.
 Bundesliga.

 Return to South America

 In February 2013, Blanco returned to his homeland, Argentina to join Lanús.
 He was given his favourite number, "18" On 16 June, Blanco scored twice against River Plate in a 5–1 victory.
 He scored five goals in 16 appearances for the 2013 Torneo Final and Lanús took the third place.

 On 17 August 2014 Blanco signed a two years' contract for Barcelona SC an Ecuadorian sports club based in Guayaquil.
 The total amount of transfer is estimated to €2.9 million.

 On 22 August 2016, he rejoined Colón.

 On 11 August 2017, he joined Atlético Tucumán.